winterbe/java8-tutorial/README.md

 Optionals are not functional interfaces, but nifty utilities to prevent `NullPointerException`.
 It's an important concept for the next section, so let's have a quick look at how Optionals work.

-Optional is a simple container for a value which may be null or non-null.
-Think of a method which may return a non-null result but sometimes return nothing.
+Optional is a simple container for a value that may be null or non-null.
+Think of a method that may return a non-null result but sometimes return nothing.
 Instead of returning `null` you return an `Optional` in Java 8.

 ```java
 Optional<String> optional = Optional.of("bam");